skylight-hq/skylight.digital/_service_areas/ditap.md

             <img src="/img/blog/api_enablement/api-benefits-napkin.png" alt="">
           </div>
           <div class="col-12 col-lg-8">
-            <h3>Our top instructors come to you</h3>
+            <h3>Expert instructors</h3>
-            <p>Our instructors don’t just present the DITAP material—they live it every day.
-We’ve assembled a second-to-none team of educators, coaches, and acquisition professionals who are eager to share their experiences.
-Through our blend of remote and onsite learning, you’ll have the chance to engage with the men and women who helped pioneer the modern landscape of digital acquisitions.</p>
+            <p>Our instructors are recognized experts in the field of digital acquisition, and are eager to share their past and current experiences with you.
+Through our blend of remote and onsite learning, you'll have the chance to engage with the pioneers of modern procurement techniques.</p>
           </div>
           <div class="col-12 col-lg-4">
             <img src="/img/about-skylight.png" alt="">
           </div>
           <div class="col-12 col-lg-8">
             <h3>Dynamic learning opportunities</h3>
-            <p>We’ve developed a variety of methods to help you engage with the DITAP material.
-We blend traditional in-person classroom learning (full of activities, seminars, panels, and guest speakers) with flexible, asynchronous online learning content such as readings, modules, team projects, and plenty of interactive discussion and collaboration.
-Our balanced and holistic approach to teaching will give you the tools to succeed to the best of your abilities, whatever your learning style.</p>
+            <p>Our balanced, holistic approach to teaching will give you the tools you need to master the course material -- whatever your learning style.
+We blend traditional in-person classroom learning (such as seminars, panels, and guest speakers) with flexible, asynchronous online learning content (such as readings, team projects, and interactive discussions).</p>
           </div>
           <div class="col-12 col-lg-4">
             <img src="/img/blog/meet_ten_newest_team_members/waving-hand-emoji.png" alt="">
           </div>
           <div class="col-12 col-lg-8">
             <h3>Personalized guidance</h3>
-            <p>As a member of Skylight’s cohort, not only will you receive a hands-on education from the best in the business, but our skilled facilitators will help mentor you every step of the way.
-Through collaboration webinars, feedback and discussion sessions, and even helping coach project teams, our team of educators wants to help you learn however you feel you’ll best succeed.</p>
+            <p>When you train with Skylight, you can always rely on us to provide the support you need.
+Through office hours and other channels, our skilled facilitators are here to provide you with answers, tips, and more to help maximize your learning opportunities.</p>
           </div>
         </div>